 Our website uses cookies to improve your browsing experience.
 You can disable cookies at any time through your browser settings.

-We use a Cookie Consent Centre (OneTrust) to manage your cookie preferences in compliance with the EU ePrivacy Directive and the General Data Protection Regulation (GDPR).
+We use a Cookie Consent Centre (OneTrust) to manage your cookie preferences in full compliance with the EU ePrivacy Directive, the General Data Protection Regulation (GDPR), and the Polish Telecommunications Law (Prawo telekomunikacyjne).

-You can update or withdraw your cookie choices at any time by clicking “Cookie Settings” at the bottom of any page.
+You can update or withdraw your cookie preferences at any time by clicking “Cookie Settings” at the bottom of any page.

-For more information about the cookies we use and how we manage consent, please refer to our Cookie Policy.
+For more information about the types of cookies we use, their purpose, and how we manage consent, please refer to our Cookie Policy.

 We may disclose your personal information to the following categories of recipients: